eilamshapira/eilamshapira.github.io/_news/TechAI_award.md

 related_posts: false
 ---

-I got selected to recive the Tech.AI Award for Multidisciplinary Research in Data Science!
+I have been selected to recive the Tech.AI Award for Multidisciplinary Research in Data Science!